w3c/wai-curricula/content/designer/understanding-and-involving-users.md

 {% include excol.html type="middle" %}

-Present non-functional requirements that relate to people with disabilities, such as the W3C accessibility standards.
-Discuss policies that apply in the students' region (if any).
+Present non-functional requirements that relate to people with disabilities, such as the W3C accessibility standards, and discuss some functional requirements that relate to people with disabilities.
+Invite students to explore policies that may apply in their region (if any).

 #### Learning Outcomes for Topic